-August 22, 2003 we were denied our application.
+August 22, 2003 we were denied our application for the Disability Tax Credit.
 I was devastated but not deterred.

 The following week we asked another doctor to write another letter on our behalf.
 He did this and we sent it to the appeals division of Revenue Canada.

 On October 2, 2003, we had completed our appeal letter and forwarded it onto the Appeals Division as well.
 In going through this process, we began to also realize how unjust the process was.

 One family will get the credit, one won’t.
 One will choose to fight and one will back down.
 Despite this, their children are all afflicted by the same disease requiring a similar dedication to care.
 It was with that in mind that copies of our appeal were also sent to two MPs from our province asking that they look into having a uniform system in place.
 I urged others to do the same thing.